ioBanker/docs.bitshares.build/LP-inv.md

 - Pool activity
 - Extra payout

-## Where can I use the Liquidity Pools ?
+## Where can I use Liquidity Pools ?
 - [dex.iobanker.com](https://dex.iobanker.com/poolmart/liquidity-pools)

 ##  How can I combine a Liquidity Pool with a Market Pegged Asset (MPA) ?